sch3m4/mqtt-ble-tracker/README.md

 Altough this tool was made to reuse RPI/OSMC devices as BLE tracker, it can work on any Linux machine with a Bluetooth device.

+It supports two deployment types for room presence detection by using one single BLE device tracker or multiple ones.

 ## Prerequisites

 - On Debian based machines: